 It would be nice but it's not practical unfortunately.Gotta be fresh

 Just for information, you're 100 miles out with the UK.It would be nice but it's not practical unfortunately.

 Geographically, we do okay with fresh water fish since I live by some lakes but I'm not within 170 miles of an ocean which is a worst-case-scenario for a UK resident.
 I'm almost 500 miles from the Atlantic which logistically rules out reasonably priced, fresh fish.

 No not tartar sauce, it is brown sauce thinned down with vinegar.
 It tends to be only offered around the Edinburgh area.Would that be tartar sauce?

 Got pointed in the right direction here on some batter recipes and tartar sauce.
 My parents were salt and vinegar.
 Their parents were from Europe.

-Depends for me, if I have fish I will normally have musy peas or maybe curry sauce.. if I have chips with something else like chicken or kebab or something like that I go mayo which I know is pure filth to some.
+Covrich, what het hell have those beautiful green peas ever done to you to deserve being beaten to a pulp.Depends for me, if I have fish I will normally have musy peas or maybe curry sauce.. if I have chips with something else like chicken or kebab or something like that I go mayo which I know is pure filth to some.

 Fries!!!
 Still FrenchIf I'm making battered fish just for me, I don't often have fries as I don't want to waste space when there's fried fish to be eaten.
 I do love making and eating fries and they are delicious but priorities are priorities.

 I do ketchup, tartar sauce, mayo or even a slightly seasoned sour cream with French fries depending if I make wedges or go to the trouble of blanching the fries before deep frying.